 He says.
 He’s really full of himself with pride.
 “All that’s left is a charred husk of a place and carbonized bodies inside.”

-“You bastard!”
+“You fool!”
 It’s an unnecessary loss of life.
 I know what’s coming next.

 “And Snug, of course.
 How unfortunate that he dealt in exotic weaponry.
 There’s nothing but small piles of red dust swirling in his shop.”